Auto-Slides: An Interactive Multi-Agent System for Creating and Customizing Research Presentations: Abstract

 \section{Abstract}

 The rapid progress of large language models (LLMs) has opened new opportunities for education.
-While learners can interact with academic papers through LLM-powered dialogue, limitations still exist: absence of structured organization and high text reliance can impede systematic understanding and engagement with complex concepts.
+While learners can interact with academic papers through LLM-powered dialogue, limitations still exist: the lack of structured organization and the heavy reliance on text can impede systematic understanding and engagement with complex concepts.
 To address these challenges, we propose \textsc{Auto-Slides}, an LLM-driven system that converts research papers into pedagogically structured, multimodal slides (\emph{e.g.}, diagrams and tables).
-Drawing on cognitive science, it creates a presentation-oriented narrative and allows iterative refinement via an interactive editor, in order to match learners' knowledge level and goals. \textsc{Auto-Slides} further incorporates verification and knowledge retrieval mechanisms to ensure accuracy and contextual completeness.
-Through extensive user studies, \textsc{Auto-Slides} enhances learners' comprehension and engagement compared to conventional LLM-based reading.
-Our contributions lie in designing a multi-agent framework for transforming academic papers into pedagogically optimized slides and introducing interactive customization for personalized learning. \textbf{Project Homepage:} \url{https://auto-slides.github.io/}
+Drawing on cognitive science, it creates a presentation-oriented narrative and allows iterative refinement via an interactive editor to better match learners' knowledge level and goals. \textsc{Auto-Slides} further incorporates verification and knowledge retrieval mechanisms to ensure accuracy and contextual completeness.
+Through extensive user studies, \textsc{Auto-Slides} demonstrates strong learner acceptance, improved structural support for understanding, and expert-validated gains in narrative quality compared with conventional LLM-based reading.
+Our contributions lie in designing a multi-agent framework for transforming academic papers into pedagogically optimized slides and introducing interactive customization for personalized learning.